psgonza/bynario_posts/2017-05-09-Interview-question-chmod-chmod.markdown

 Not sure why, today I remembered about a question from a job interview I made probably 5 years ago...
 It was a pretty easy question, and my answer was pretty dumb.

-#### Q: "Ok, imagine you remove exectuion permissions to chmod...
+#### Q: "Ok, imagine you remove execution permissions to chmod...
 How would you put them back???"

 #### A: "quick and dirty, I'd copy the binary from the machine sitting next to it".